alvarogarcia7/blog_source/source/_posts/2015-03-16-open-space-code-reviews.markdown

 [eventpage]: http://www.meetup.com/Barcelona-Software-Craftsmanship/events/220293683/
 [blog_source]: https://github.com/alvarogarcia7/blog_source
-[^1]: after searching some ten minutes on the internet, there are only a couple of questions on meta.codereview stackoverflow, but not related to this.
+[^1]: after searching some ten minutes on the internet, there are only a couple of questions on meta.codereview stackoverflow, but not related to this. **Update**: In [here](https://twitter.com/mallyvai/status/314260072798752768), Vaibhav Mallya talks about a #trollReview, related to code.
+So, unfortunately, Miguel, you're not the first one.
+But there are fewer than 10 results on twitter.